steveeso/sipman/README.md

 This is a fork of hypeman for me to fuck around with and probably never touch again.

+Also, should I decide to try and roll rkusa's datis into hypeman, notes from Matty regarding the ATIS information package and how he would like it formatted:

+MattyToday at 10:17 PM
+if you end up able to use Google Cloud Text-to-Speech for ATIS using (voice type Wavenet, voice name en-AU-wavenet-C at a pitch of 5.20)...the text speech should be in this format (I have it made phonetically so the speech will make it sound right): "Nellis Tower eight tiss information Juliet, 1600 Zulu.
+Ceiling one thousand six hundred broken, visibility seven.
+Temperature two five, dew point two zero, wind zero four zero at one two, altimeter two niner niner five, runway three right and three left in use.
+Expect pee a r runway two one left approach.
+Advise on initial contact you have information Juliet." something for your skillset to make into reality!

 # HypeMan
 HypeMan brings the hype